Meet Our Staff

 Becky joined the Clay Street Center staff in February 2019.
 She lives in Crystal and has 34 years of long-term care experience, including twelve years as an activity director.
 She decided to come out of retirement when she saw the opportunity of enrichment coordinator at Clay Street Center.
 Becky plans and conducts a wide variety of daily activities, schedules guest performers, and arranges outings for members.

 Sally, Theresa and Becky understand the importance of caring for their loved ones at home and want to help other families do the same.
 They believe people of all ages have value and should be treated with dignity and respect.

 They are excited to be giving back to this caring community and are committed to serving older adults in the greater Greenville area.
 Compassion, enjoyment and laughter are an essential part of every day at Clay Street Center.

 Sally Fox Bolek and Resa Remus-Stariha are both from Greenville and attended High School together.
-Sally had a life-long dream of opening a nonprofit Adult Day Center to help seniors continue to live at home, remain as independent as possible and have full, meaningful and enjoyable lives.
-When family members and their friends began needing assistance, it became clear that it was time to make the dream a reality.
+Sally had a life-long dream of opening an Adult Day Center to help seniors continue to live at home, remain as independent as possible and have full, meaningful lives.
+When her father was diagnosed with Lewy Body Dementia, it became clear that it was time to make the dream a reality.
 Resa, whom has a degree in finance, offered to be co-founder.

 Danish Festival Weekend 2016, the brainstorming began.
 They found an ideal building located in Greenville near the Flat River Trail.
 With the help of family and friends, they were able to begin renovations.
 They hired Theresa Williams-Ralph to help run the center and recruit volunteers to assist with the daily programs.
-On June 5th, 2017 Clay Street Center officially opened.
 Thanks to a generous grant from the Greenville Area Community Foundation, a Life Enrichment Coordinator, Becky Peak from Crystal, was added to the staff in February 2019.